SuperMairio/1320071.github.io/_posts/2021-02-10-aesthetic-guide.md

   <img src="../assets/img/windowsmanager.png" alt="Screenshot of XFCE Windows Manager settings"/>
 </p>

+For the terminal, it's very similar to GNOME, open the terminal go to Edit>Preferences and have fun messing about with all the colour/opacity/font options!
+I enjoy selecting the option to vary the background of each tab.
+Pretty rainbow terminals help me remember what each tab does and why I have it open because I am terrible for closing tabs I need.
 ### XFCE Panel

 Unlike GNOME the XFCE top bar is very customisable by default.
 Simply right-click and go to Panel>Panel Preferences to edit it.
+You can download more items for the panel at <a href="https://goodies.xfce.org/"> goodies.xfce.org</a>, although there isn't nearly the selection that GNOME Tweaks offers.

 If you don't like the stewart little chilling in the corner you can change the icon and name of your application menu by selecting it in Items and clicking edit in the left hand side, fifth icon down.
 Mine has been changed to a star icon and a Kamoji because I think it's cute.